saptarshibasu/azure-study/README.md

   * IoT structure - {Region}/{SubjectMatter(s)}/{yyyy}/{mm}/{dd}/{hh}/
   * Batch jobs structure - {Region}/{SubjectMatter(s)}/In/{yyyy}/{mm}/{dd}/{hh}/, {Region}/{SubjectMatter(s)}/Out/{yyyy}/{mm}/{dd}/{hh}/, {Region}/{SubjectMatter(s)}/Bad/{yyyy}/{mm}/{dd}/{hh}/

-## Azure Blob Storage
+## Azure Storage

+* Azure core storage Services
-* Azure Blob storage is Microsoft's object storage solution for the cloud
+  * **Azure Blobs** - Microsoft's object storage solution for the cloud
-* Blob storage offers three types of resources:
-  * The storage account
-  * A container in the storage account
-  * A blob in a container
+  * **Azure Files** - Fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol
+  * **Azure Queues** - Messaging store for storing large numbers of messages to be processed asynchronously
+  * **Azure Tables** - NoSQL datastore for storing large amount of structured, non-relational data
+  * **Azure Disks** - Azure managed block-level storage volumes like a physical disk in an on-premises server
 * A storage account provides a unique namespace in Azure for your data
-* Azure Storage supports three types of blobs:
-  * **Block blobs** store text and binary data.
-Block blobs are made up of blocks of data that can be managed individually.
-Block blobs store up to about 4.75 TiB of data.
-Larger block blobs are available in preview, up to about 190.7 TiB
-  * **Append blobs** are made up of blocks like block blobs, but are optimized for append operations.
-Append blobs are ideal for scenarios such as logging data from virtual machines
-  * **Page blobs** store random access files up to 8 TB in size.
-Page blobs store virtual hard drive (VHD) files and serve as disks for Azure virtual machines
+* Format of the endpoint URL of the storage services is: `http://*mystorageaccount*.*service*.core.windows.net`, where *service* can be 'blob' (for Blob storage), 'dfs' (for Data Lake Storage Gen2), 'file' (for Azure files), 'queue' (for Azure queue storage), and 'table' (for Azure table storage).
-* The types of storage accounts are
+* The types of storage accounts (excluding legacy types)
+  * **Sandard general purpose v2** -
-  * **General-purpose v2 accounts** - Basic storage account type for blobs (all types - block, append, page), files, queues, and tables.
+    * Basic storage account type for blobs (all types - block, append, page), files, queues, and tables.
 Recommended for most scenarios using Azure Storage
-  * **General-purpose v1 accounts** - Legacy account type for blobs, files, queues, and tables.
-Use general-purpose v2 accounts instead when possible
+    * Supports all redundancy types - LRS, GRS, RA-GRS, ZRS, GZRS, RA-GZRS
+  * **Premium block blob** -
-  * **BlockBlobStorage accounts** - Storage accounts with premium performance characteristics for block blobs and append blobs.
-Recommended for scenarios with high transactions rates, or scenarios that use smaller objects or require consistently low storage latency
+    * Storage accounts with premium performance characteristics for block blobs and append blobs
+    * Recommended for scenarios with high transactions rates, or scenarios that use smaller objects or require consistently low storage latency
+    * Supports only LRS and ZRS
+    * Backed by SSD
+  * **Premium file shares** -
-  * **FileStorage accounts** - Files-only storage accounts with premium performance characteristics.
-Recommended for enterprise or high performance scale applications
+    * Files-only storage accounts with premium performance characteristics
+    * Recommended for enterprise or high performance scale applications
-  * **BlobStorage accounts** - Legacy Blob-only storage accounts.
-Use general-purpose v2 accounts instead when possible.
+    * Supports only LRS and ZRS
+    * Backed by SSD
+  * **Premium page blobs** -
+    * foundation of Azure IaaS Disks
+    * Supports only LRS and ZRS
+    * Backed by SSD
 * Azure storage redundancy types
-  * **Locally redundant storage (LRS)** - A simple, low-cost redundancy strategy.
-Data is copied synchronously three times within the primary region
+  * **Locally redundant storage (LRS)** -
+    * Replicates data three times within a single data center in the primary region
+    * 99.999999999% (11 nines) durability of objects over a given year
+    * Protects against server rack and drive failures
-  * **Zone-redundant storage (ZRS)** - Redundancy for scenarios requiring high availability.
-Data is copied synchronously across three Azure availability zones in the primary region
+  * **Zone-redundant storage (ZRS)** -
+    * Replicates data synchronously across three Azure availability zones in the primary region
+    * 99.9999999999% (12 9's) durability of objects over a given year
+    * Data is still accessible for both read and write operations even if a zone becomes unavailable
-  * **Geo-redundant storage (GRS)** - Cross-regional redundancy to protect against regional outages.
-Data is copied synchronously three times in the primary region, then copied asynchronously to the secondary region.
+  * **Geo-redundant storage (GRS)** -
+    * Cross-regional redundancy to protect against regional outages
+    * Data is copied synchronously three times in the primary region, then copied asynchronously to the secondary region.
+In the secondary region, data is replicated synchronously using LRS.
 For read access to data in the secondary region, enable read-access geo-redundant storage (RA-GRS)
+    * 99.99999999999999% (16 9's) durability of objects over a given year
+  * **Geo-zone-redundant storage (GZRS)** -
+    * Cross-regional redundancy to protect against regional outages
-  * **Geo-zone-redundant storage (GZRS) (preview)** - Redundancy for scenarios requiring both high availability and maximum durability.
-Data is copied synchronously across three Azure availability zones in the primary region, then copied asynchronously to the secondary region.
-For read access to data in the secondary region, enable read-access geo-zone-redundant storage (RA-GZRS)
+    * Copied across three Azure availability zones in the primary region and is also replicated to a secondary geographic region for protection from regional disasters.
+In the secondary region, data is replicated synchronously using LRS.
+For read access to data in the secondary region, enable read-access geo-redundant storage (RA-GZRS)
+    * 99.99999999999999% (16 9's) durability of objects over a given year
 * With GRS or GZRS, the data in the secondary location isn't available for read or write access unless there is a failover to the secondary region
 * If the primary region becomes unavailable, you can choose to fail over to the secondary region.
 After the failover has completed, the secondary region becomes the primary region, and you can again read and write data
 * Because data is replicated to the secondary region asynchronously, a failure that affects the primary region may result in data loss if the primary region cannot be recovered.
 The interval between the most recent writes to the primary region and the last write to the secondary region is known as the recovery point objective (RPO).
 The RPO indicates the point in time to which data can be recovered.
 Azure Storage typically has an RPO of less than 15 minutes, although there's currently no SLA on how long it takes to replicate data to the secondary region
-* Geo-redundant storage (GRS) copies your data synchronously three times within a single physical location in the primary region using LRS.
-It then copies your data asynchronously to a single physical location in a secondary region.
-When data is written to the secondary location, it's also replicated within that location using LRS
-* If your storage account is configured for read access to the secondary region, then you can design your applications to seamlessly shift to reading data from the secondary region if the primary region becomes unavailable for any reason
-* The secondary region is available for read access after you enable RA-GRS or RA-GZRS, so that you can test your application in advance to make sure that it will properly read from the secondary in the event of an outage
 * To determine which write operations have been replicated to the secondary region, your application can check the Last Sync Time property for your storage account.
 All write operations written to the primary region prior to the last sync time have been successfully replicated to the secondary region, meaning that they are available to be read from the secondary
-* **Durability** over a given year
-  * LRS - at least 99.999999999% (11 9's)
-  * ZRS - at least 99.9999999999% (12 9's)
-  * GRS - at least 99.99999999999999% (16 9's)
-  * GZRS - at least 99.99999999999999% (16 9's)
-* **Storage account redundancy types**
-  * General Purpose V2 - LRS, ZRS, GRS, GZRS
-  * Block Blob Storage - LRS, ZRS
+* Azure Blob Storage supports three types of blobs:
-  * File Storage - LRS, ZRS
+  * **Block blobs**
+    * Stores text and binary data
+    * Max size 190.7 TiB
+  * **Append blobs**
+    * Optimized for append operations
+    * Append blobs are ideal for scenarios such as logging data from virtual machines
+    * Max size 195 GiB
+  * **Page blobs**
+    * Provides random access to files
+    * Max size 8 TiB
+    * Stores virtual hard drive (VHD) files and serves as disks for Azure virtual machines
+    * Can only use the Hot access tier, they cannot use either the Cool or Archive tiers
-* Azure storage offers different access tiers, which allow you to store blob object data in the most cost-effective manner.
-The available access tiers include:
+* Azure Blob Storage offers different access tiers:
+  * **Hot** -
-  * **Hot** - Optimized for storing data that is accessed frequently
+    * Optimized for storing data that is accessed frequently
+    * Storage availability - 99.9%, 99.99% (with RA-GRS reads)
+  * **Cool** -
-  * **Cool** - Optimized for storing data that is infrequently accessed and stored for at least 30 days
+    * Optimized for storing data that is infrequently accessed
+    * Stored for at least 30 days
+    * Storage availability - 99%, 99.9% (with RA-GRS reads)
+  * **Archive** -
-  * **Archive** - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements (on the order of hours)
+    * Optimized for storing data that is rarely accessed
+    * Stored for at least 180 days with flexible latency requirements (on the order of hours)
+    * Storage availability - offline
 * Only the hot and cool access tiers can be set at the account level.
 The archive access tier isn't available at the account level
 * Hot, cool, and archive tiers can be set at the blob level during upload or after upload
-* Archive storage stores data offline and offers the lowest storage costs but also the highest data rehydrate and access costs
+* Archive storage stores data offline and offers the lowest storage costs but also the highest data access costs
 * For objects with the tier set at the object level, the account tier won't apply.
 The archive tier can be applied only at the object level.
 You can switch between these access tiers at any time
 * Data must remain in the archive tier for at least 180 days or be subject to an early deletion charge
 * For small objects, a high priority rehydrate may retrieve the object from archive in under 1 hour